luizmugnaini/mugsite/content/chirp.md

 <!-- more -->

-The heart of [`chirp`](https://github.com/luizmugnaini/chirp) is an interpreter of the CHIP-8 programming language, with roots in the early days of game development.
-Built entirely in Rust, this project can serve as a learning material for someone interested in dipping their toes in the world of emulation.
-The goal of this project was to lay the fundamental ground knowledge of emulation.
+The heart of `chirp` is an interpreter of the CHIP-8 programming language, with roots in the early days of game development.
+Built entirely in Rust, this project serves can serve as a learning material for someone interested in dipping their toes in the world of emulation.
+The goal of the project is to serve as a stepping stone for more complex emulation endeavors in the future.

 {{ figure(
     src="/img/chirp/invaders.png",